saptarshibasu/aws-study/README.md

 * **NAT** Gateway automatically have a public IP assigned
 * With **NAT** Gateway there is no need to disable source / destination checks
 * Create a **NAT** Gateway in each AZ and configure the route to use the NAT Gateway in the same AZ
+* Once a **NAT** Gateway is created, its elastic IP cannot be disassociated from it until the NAT gateway is deleted.
+Disassociation does not automatically return the eleastic IP
+* The NACL of the subnet applies to the **NAT** Gateway which uses ports 1024–65535
+* A **NAT** gateway cannot send traffic over VPC endpoints, AWS Site-to-Site VPN connections, AWS Direct Connect, or VPC peering connections.
+If your instances in the private subnet must access resources over a VPC endpoint, a Site-to-Site VPN connection, or AWS Direct Connect, use the private subnet’s route table to route the traffic directly to these devices
+* To avoid data processing charges for **NAT** gateways when accessing Amazon S3 and DynamoDB that are in the same Region, set up a gateway endpoint and route the traffic through the gateway endpoint instead of the NAT gateway.
+There are no charges for using a gateway endpoint
+* **NAT** Gateway limit - 5 per AZ
+* To increase the limit of **NAT** gateway or  that of elastic IP use Amazon VPC Limits Form
 * The public subnet must be configured to asign public **IP** addresses to the EC2 machines
 * **NACL** is evaluated before security groups
 * **NACL's** rules are executed in chronological order with lowest numbered rule evaluated first.
 Therefore DENY should come before ALLOW